Polk County, Oregon: Politics

 Though Polk County is located in western Oregon, politically it falls in line with the eastern side of the state.
 The majority of registered voters who are part of a political party in Polk County, as well as most rural counties in Oregon, are members of the Republican Party.

 In the 2012 presidential election, 50.54 percent of Polk County voters voted for Republican Mitt Romney, while 46.21 percent voted for Democrat Barack Obama, and 3.25 percent either voted for a Third Party candidate or wrote in a candidate.
 These numbers show a shift toward the Republican candidate when compared to the 2008 presidential election, in which 48.92% of Polk County voters voted for Republican John McCain, while 48.43 percent voted for Barack Obama, and 2.64 percent either voted for a Third Party candidate or wrote in a candidate.
 Obama's 2008 performance was the best by a Democrat since Lyndon Johnson carried the county in 1964; the only other Democrats to ever carry Polk County have been Franklin Roosevelt in 1932 and 1936, Woodrow Wilson in 1912, and William Jennings Bryan in 1896.
-However, Polk's Republican lean has been thinning in recent years.
-Republicans managed to win 50% or more of the county's vote only three times since 1992.

-Presidential Elections

 Economy

 The major industries of the county are agriculture, forest products, manufacturing, and education.
 Polk County has the second-largest area devoted to viticulture in Oregon, at 1322 acre.
 Western Oregon University in Monmouth is a major employer.